codemagic-ci-cd/codemagic-docs/content/getting-started/getting-started.md

 ### Multiple projects in one repository

-Codemagic is able to detect multiple Flutter projects in a repository provided that each project has its `pubspec.yaml` file.
+Codemagic supports monorepos and is able to detect multiple Flutter projects in a repository provided that each project has its `pubspec.yaml` file.

 The first build is run for the project whose `pubspec.yaml` file was found first.
 After the first build, you can select the project for building from the **Project file path** dropdown in the Build section of app settings.